 Green Bowie is the umbrella term used to describe all of the City's environmental initiatives.
 Green Bowie helps the City government, residents, businesses and more to become greener, cleaner, and more sustainable.
-Everyone can be involved in one way or another, whether it be:
+Everyone can be involved in one way or another, for example:

-- Installing a rain barrel on your property
+- Install a rain barrel on your property

-- Volunteering with the Green Team for gardening efforts and invasive plant removal
+- Volunteer with the Green Team for gardening efforts and invasive plant removal

-- Replacing older (less energy efficient) light bulbs with LEDs
+- Replace older (less energy efficient) light bulbs with LEDs

-- Choosing not to use single-use plastic products
+- Choose not to use single-use plastic products

-- Or using natural products that do not contain harsh chemicals
+- Use natural products that do not contain harsh chemicals

 These are all actions that will define the future of Green Bowie.
 Please browse our webpages from the left-hand menu to find more Green Tips relating to things like recycling, lawn care, trees, energy efficiency and much more.
 And to learn more about our City goals please view our Sustainability Plan.